How to gather event feedback? Form questions examples & other useful tips

 Types of surveys

-The question is still on – which surveys are more effective: digital or analogue?
+The question is still on – which surveys are more effective: digital or analog?

-In the past, paper surveys were the one and effective way of getting written feedback, the digital communication is increasing the popularity of the online ones.
-An eco-friendly solution is an answer for global digitalization, mentioned in McKinsey’s survey, showing growth driven by digital efforts.
+In the past, paper surveys were the one and effective way of getting written feedback, digital communication is increasing the popularity of the online ones.
+An eco-friendly solution is an answer to global digitalization, mentioned in McKinsey’s survey, showing growth driven by digital efforts.